iantdunn/bulk-google-reviews/README.md

   -d, --debug           run scraper using browser graphical interface
 ```

-- The `--path` value is treated as a relative subpath to search for in each discovered project while scanning recursively from the current directory.
+- The `--path` value is treated as a relative subpath to search for in each discovered project while scanning from the current directory.
 Put your `url.txt` inside that folder per project.
 - The `--input` filename is looked for within the `--path` folder in each project.
 - The `--output` file is written next to the input file for each project.